julianburr/secrets/README.md

 This CLI tool helps you pull secrets (e.g., for local .env files) from whatever vault service your team uses.
 Instead of having to ask for all the env files for local development, new developers only need to get access to that vault provider, and everything works from the get-go.

-To do so, the script will replace any environment variables that start with `secret://*` with the actual secret value retrieved from the provider.
+To do so, the script will replace any environment variables that start with `secret://*` or `psst://*` with the actual secret value retrieved from the provider.

 ## Installation